Submitty/submitty.github.io/_docs/instructor/exams.md

 order: 11
 ---

-Submitty supports instructor upload of bulk PDF files to then be divided into individual assignment PDFs and assigned to users.
+Submitty supports instructor upload of bulk PDF files to then be divided into individual assignment PDFs and assigned to students.

-If there is TA grading, questions can also be assigned page numbers, by either instructor or student, such that clicking on a question will scroll to the corresponding page in the TA grading interface.
+If there is TA grading, questions can also be assigned page numbers by either instructor or student.
+In the TA grading interface, clicking on a question will open the corresponding page in the PDF.

 ### Creating PDF assignments

-##### Config:
+#### Config:

 For exams/quizzes/assignments where the instructor will bulk upload large multiple exam/assignment PDFS, use
 ```